 SELECT * FROM my_queue WHERE nextIteration < NOW() ORDER BY nextIteration ASC

-Beautiful in it’s own simplicity, isn’t it?
-When a worker resolves a task it just need to update the
+Beautiful in its own simplicity, isn’t it?
+When a worker resolves a task it just needs to update the

 nextItaration to the preferred date.
-Each job should decide how long to wait until next execution.
+Each job should decide how long to wait until the next execution.

 I ran my tests and I was happy.

 Do I need to mention here that my “tests” were running on my local machine, with just one consumer attached to the queue?